sensei-hacker/inavwiki/Navigation-modes.md

 Please note that you have to use this with **ALTHOLD** to get a full 3D position hold!

 POSHOLD = 2D position hold
 POSHOLD + ALTHOLD = 3D position hold
-POSHOLD + ALTHOLD + MAG = 3D position hold and magnetic heading lock
-POSHOLD + ALTHOLD + Heading Lock = 3D position hold and heading lock
+POSHOLD + ALTHOLD + HEADING HOLD = 3D position hold and heading lock
 (ANGLE mode is automatically selected in all of the above.)

 Hints for safe operation:
 - Try yawing 180 deg in PH - will instantly reveal incorrect mag operation (e.g. wrong align_mag, interference, loose cables, ...)
 - Always check POSHOLD working correctly, before you use RTH or start a WP mission.